cucapra/dahlia/docs/install.md

 To get things running, you will need a Java runtime, Scala itself, and [sbt][].
 Here's what you need to do:

 - Get Java if you don't already have it.
-On macOS with [Homebrew][], for example, you can use `brew cask install adoptopenjdk`.
+On macOS with [Homebrew][], for example, you can use `brew install --cask temurin`.
 - Install Scala and sbt.
 On macOS, use `brew install scala sbt`.
 For debian/Ubuntu see [this](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html#Ubuntu+and+other+Debian-based+distributions).

 Now you can compile the compiler by typing `sbt compile`.